Role

 Key Findings

-Out of the 83 platforms analyzed, only eight provided a fully code-free GUI-based import system capable of handling formats like:
+Out of the 83 platforms analyzed, only eight provided a fully code-free GUI-based import system capable of handling .csv, .xml, and .json formats

-Even more surprising was the lack of migration support for more advanced content structures.
+A lack of migration support for more advanced content structures

-Most code-free workflows only supported spreadsheet-based contact imports, while very few platforms provided visual migration systems for:
+Most code-free workflows only supported spreadsheet-based contact imports, while very few platforms provided visual migration systems for templates, sections, pages, and structured content models

 Across the eight qualifying platforms, the migration flow generally followed the same pattern: